-Tattoo Removal Cost: How Much Does It Cost to Remove a Small Tattoo?
+Tattoo Removal San Diego Cost: How Much to Remove a Small Tattoo?

 Ever look at someone with a great tattoo and think, “why didn’t I get that instead of this?”

 If you regret a tattoo that you got years ago, you’re not alone.
-One survey says 75% of 600 respondents admitted to regretting at least one of their tattoos.
+One survey says 75% of 600 participants admitted to regretting at least one of their tattoos.

-But how much does tattoo removal cost?
-There’s a variety of factors to consider.
-This guide will go through everything you need to know.
+But how much does a tattoo removal San Diego cost?
+First off, there’s a variety of factors to consider.

-There’s no point in sugarcoating it; IN MOST PLACES you can expect to pay between $900 to $3,500 for complete laser tattoo removal.
-It may be a hard pill to swallow but keep in mind that this includes every tattoo removal treatment session.
-The final price is dependent on a variety of factors that affect the time and safety needed for removal.
+There’s no point in sugarcoating it; in MOST PLACES, you can expect to pay between $900 to $3,500 for complete laser tattoo removal.
+It may be a hard pill to swallow, but remember this includes every tattoo removal treatment session.
+The final price depends on a variety of factors that affect the time and safety needed for removal.

-This isn’t going to give you the perfect estimate, but it will give you a sense of how much you can expect to pay.
+This isn’t going to give you the perfect estimate, but it will give you a sense of how much you can expect to pay realistically.

 Ink Quality and Tattoo Age

 If you’ve had tattoos for a handful of years or know someone who has, you know that the pigment tends to fade over time.
 This makes older tattoos easier to remove.
-Newer tattoos tend to be brighter, and so it requires more sessions to break up the pigment.
+Newer ink tends to be brighter, requiring more sessions to break up the pigment.

 As you may have guessed, this adds to the total cost of your tattoo removal.